mmjulkowska/MVApp/README.md

 Although the MVApp development team is armpit-deep in Plant Science we are trying to make the App as applicable as possible for all biological disciplines and beyond...

 With the MVApp, we indend to provide a platform allowing:
-[IN FUTURE => links will be linked to those individual points - directing you to the specific sections]

 1. Fitting of simple curves (linear/quadratic/exponential/square root) as well as polynomial curves (cubic and smoothed splines) for datasets with a continuous Independent Variable (e.g. time, dose concentrations, latitude...)
 2. Data curation through detection and removal of outliers based on standard statistical methods